 Global Food Crisis: All About Food Insecurity

-If we were to consider the population of more than nine billion people in less than 40 years —can we really sustain the increasing food needs?
+If we were to consider the population of more than nine billion people in less than 40 years —can we sustain the increasing food needs?

 In 2018, for instance, it was accounted that one of every nine Americans experienced food insecurity.
-That is comparable to thirty-seven (37) million people, in excess of eleven (11) million of whom are kids.
+That is comparable to thirty-seven (37) million people, over eleven (11) million of whom are kids.
 As such, hunger and food insecurity are firmly related, and it is feasible to say that when one is food insecure, one will be hungry.
 Hunger will prompt destitution and illnesses, albeit not all individuals living below the poverty line experience food insecurity, just as those living above the poverty line could likewise encounter food insecurity as well.

 Food insecurity is an alarming phenomenon as it doesn't exist as an isolated case.
 This means that low-income families could be impacted by numerous overlapping issues like social disconnection, intense and persistent health problems, the lack of affordable housing, low wages, and high medical expenses, among others.
-These variables could likewise bring about food insecurity as well as the other way around, making it a perplexing and more risky condition of life in general.
+These variables could likewise bring about food insecurity and the other way around, making it a perplexing and more risky condition of life in general.
 After all, food insecurity is a social determinant of health, and while addressing the viable reactions to food insecurity, these abovementioned difficulties must be responded to as well.

 The Causes of Global Food Crisis